mosaic-design-system/docs/src/components/tile-1.md

-      •\tTiles should be used with caution of risk of overusing, an easy to use navigation system is better for the user than too many **tiles** (16 or more would be considered close to too many).
+      •\tTiles should be used with caution of risk of overusing, an easy to use navigation system is better for the user than too many **Tiles** (16 or more would be considered close to too many).